Undergraduate institution: McMaster University, Canada; currently getting a master’s degree in health research methodology at McMaster University

 Traps to avoid

-2. This is going to be emotionally taxing.
+- This is going to be emotionally taxing.
 If possible, put off other responsibilities until you are done with the MCAT exam.
-It’s doable but other things may need to go on back burner.
+It’s doable, but other things may need to go on the back burner.
 You have to know it takes priorities over other things in your life.
-If you have kids or responsibilities it will be tough to do both.
-I was working on my master’s degree (taking 3 courses, doing research, and TA’ing 2 courses) while studying for my third attempt, it so you should know it can be done with many responsibilities, but you should avoid that if possible.
+If you have kids or responsibilities, it will be tough to handle both.
+I was working on my master’s degree (taking three courses, doing research, and TA’ing two courses) while studying for my third attempt, so you should know it can be done with many responsibilities.
+But you should avoid that if possible.

 What types of exam prep were the most useful?